 What is Patellofemoral Pain Syndrome?

-What causes Patellofemoral pain syndrome?
+What cause Patellofemoral pain syndrome?

 The acute pain caused by irritation and inflammation can initially be settled down with relative rest, ice, anti-inflammatories and taping.
 However it is important to identify the underlying cause of the irritation so that it may be addressed.
 Otherwise the irritation will continue to arise with load.